Patreon/patreon-wordpress/readme.txt

 == Upgrade Notice ==

+= 1.7.1 =

+* Fixed a bug with not being able to save post category for post sync during setup wizard

 = 1.7.0 =

 * Fixed a bug with post author for synced posts not being possible to set